 Assign a manual IP address and that should fix the issue.

-On the printer control panel, touch the Setup icon .
+On the printer control panel, touch the Wireless icon .

 Setting a Static IP Address

-Once you know your printer’s IP address, entering it is pretty easy.
+Once you know your printer’s IP address from the page you printed, entering it is pretty easy.
 Here’s what you do: